The Bullwhip Effect: Why You're Losing Money on Your Ecom Store and How to Stop It

 Ask yourself:

-Do you rely heavily on last month’s sales for ordering decisions?
+Do you rely on last month’s sales?

-Are your marketing and ops teams working from different data sources?
+Are teams using different data sources?

-Are you tracking competitor prices, stock levels, and promos in real time?
+Are you tracking competitors in real time?

-Is most of your data updated weekly—or worse, monthly?
+Is your data weekly or monthly?

 What to Do Now

-Get back in control of inventory, pricing, and cash flow
+Control inventory, pricing, and cash flow

 Don’t Wait for the Next Crisis